dynaroars/igen/README.md

 hg clone https://nguyenthanhvuh@bitbucket.org/nguyenthanhvuh/common_python/
 ```

-iGen uses Python and uses a SMT solving to verify some results.
+iGen uses Python and uses SMT solving to check some results.
 The tool has been tested using:

 * Debian Linux 7 (Wheezy)
 * Python 2.7.x